dgroomes/java-columnar-query-engine/README.md

 * [x] DONE (answer: yes) Can we make the query execution signature return a table?
 * [x] DONE Separate the query API from the query engine.
 Use different Gradle modules.
 * [x] DONE Use less AssertJ (although I love it) and rely on pattern matching and plain Java a bit more in the tests.
+* [x] DONE (This worked very nicely) Query verifier.
+Read the definitional "criteria + pointer" object and verify that it's legal for the table, and return an "attached" or "live" object that can be used for the query execution.
+* [x] DONE "Criteria on intermediate nodes".
+I can't believe I missed this.
+We need to be able to match not just on the root and the leaves but on the intermediate entities in between.
+For example, the "North/South/North" query example can't be expressed correctly because the "South/North" part can't be expressed.
+  * DONE Write a test case.
+  * DONE Express "criteria chains" in the API
+    * Update: I found that I think I want a `ChainMultiCriteria`.
+An effect of this is that it obsoletes the need for a list of criteria.
+Update: I think it's natural to express this as `And`-named thing (I guess?)
+And also (stream-of-consciousness)
+      I don't need to support "disparate ANDs" and I might need to decouple `Pointer` a bit from `Criteria` (although that worked nicely until now).
+The type of query I want to support is all ANDed together (literally no ORs).
+And querying the root is not special case compared to querying from sub-entities (I need to make one big iterative for loop and get rid of the "root index matches" (it's going to be a moving root depending on context)).
+    * DONE Update: this isn't working well.
+I think it's time to create a simple query verifier which reads the definitional "criteria + pointer" object (the query) and then turns that into a stateful/attached "query state" object that represents the graph and the query results (like intermediate pruning).
+This change can be done without changing the API.
+So it's best to do this work, then come back to the "Criteria on intermediate nodes" work otherwise it's too much at once.
+  *  DONE Implement the North/South/North query in the main program
+* [x] DONE (UPDATE 2023-05-10 work on this next) Model cyclic graphs in the data using the ["state adjacencies" of my cypher-playground](https://github.com/dgroomes/cypher-playground/blob/dc836b1ac934175394ece264c443bfae47465cd6/postgres-init/2-init-states-data.sql#L1) and do a query across associations
+  * DONE Define the adjacencies data.
+  * DONE Define the state data (code and name).
+  * DONE Incorporate the state data into the Arrow data model.
+  * DONE Load the adjacencies data into the in-memory format.
+  * DONE Wire up the association columns correctly in `app/`
+  * DONE Implement a query across state adjacencies data.
+* [x] DONE Create a generic graph query API plus a (overtly simple) query execution engine.
+The graph API only supports schema-ful graphs (does this matter?).
+The query execution engine should prune the vector lists (i can't find words for this right now).
+  * Ok I did the foundation of this work in other tasks, and the task-tracking is quite messy but I'm not going re-write history here.
+Let's move on.
+Now I need flesh out the query API.
+  * DONE Support multiple criteria for strings.
+  * DONE Support multiple criteria for ints.
+Note: if I take on this work now, I will implement it as another copy/paste change and the code will continue to suffer.
+If I consolidate the design and implementation first, while benefiting from a solid set of regression tests against an API that I'm also happy enough with (no need to change the API for now!) then the refactoring process will be safe/fun and then I come back and implement this task.
+I need to pay off this tech debt (it was a good debt).
+* [x] DONE Genericize the Query API a bit. `PointedStringCriteriaQuery` is too restrictive.
+There should be a query type that allows multiple criteria of multiple types (e.g. string and int).
+  * What happens to `OrdinalSingleFieldIntegerQuery`.
+Does this become a type that can be used as a component object in a composite query type (e.g. `MultiPointedCriteriaQuery`)?.
+* [x] DONE (pretty good; the other wish list items capture similar improvement ideas nicely) Consolidate the duplicative code in `Executor`.
+  * DONE Remove `PointerSingleFieldStringQuery` because it is obsolete with the more powerful `PointedStringCriteriaQuery`.
+  * DONE Extract some common methods
+  * DONE Be consistent about a 'result set' return type.
+Combine it with the final "prune" operation.
+  * What else?